 Daniel J. Willis is a "data journalism mercenary, guild freelancer," and "truth-seeking malcontent" according to his Twitter bio.
 He's a big guy - not Andre the Giant big, but big - who is also one of the nicest people you're likely to meet, with a contagious enthusiasm for journalism, data, and truth.
-The kind of person who makes verifiable, objective facts (and most definitively not 'alternative' ones) something to get excited about.
+The kind of person who makes hard, verifiable facts something to get excited about.
 He knows his way around a newsroom, having worked for Bay Area News Group - publisher of the Oakland Tribune and a chain of other Bay Area newspapers - for nearly a decade.
 My conversation with Danny is the first of a series I hope to do with people working in a variety of interesting domains at the crossroads of technology and something else.
 We caught up in Oakland, California in late January 2017.

 The following interview has been chopped, cut, and otherwise mutilated for brevity and style.
 For the full interview, listen to the audio version below, or on SoundCloud.